laravel/docs/responses.md

         'state' => 'CA',
     ]);

-If you would like to create a JSONP response, you may use the `json` method in combination with the `withCallback` method:
+If you would like to create a JSON response, you may use the `json` method in combination with the `withCallback` method:

     return response()
                 ->json(['name' => 'Abigail', 'state' => 'CA'])